Art Gallery of Ontario

 And the museum takes pride in its large collection of Canadian art.
 Though the gallery focuses on artists from Toronto and Ontario, work from artists from all parts of Canada are showcased.
-The Canadian art dates back to the earliest days of Canada to modern times.
+Canadian art dates back to the earliest days of Canada to modern times.
 The Art Gallery of Ontario has an impressive collection of works by Tom Thomson, the Group of Seven as well as emerging artists.
 In fact, the AGO was the venue for the Group of Seven’s very first exhibition in 1920.
 Additionally, the museum is tirelessly working to develop its offering of Indigenous art.
-Representing the First Peoples of North America, art on display is primarily from the Inuit, Metis and First Nations.
+Representing the First Peoples of North America, art on display is primarily from the Inuit, Metis and First Nations and includes work by Norval Morrisseau.
 But the museum also houses the largest collection of Australian Aboriginal and Torres Strait Islander artists in Canada.

 But the AGO Bistro is worth a visit in its own right.
 This sumptuous two-story restaurant was also designed by architect, Frank Gehry.
 It’s a tall order for the menu to live up to the breathtaking design of the restaurant, but the food is just as outstanding.
 Highlighting seasonal ingredients that are locally sourced, diners can enjoy a fixed menu or a la carte options.